 You don’t have to be a professional writer!

-I was able to organize what I had found out about my ancestors and then tell their story from start to finish.
-I then learned how to fit in the historical events of the time and how it shaped their lives.
+I was able to organize what I had found out about my ancestors and then tell their stories from start to finish.

 Seek permission from your relatives!